About this listing

 General Booking Conditions

 •You have chosen to book room only accommodation.
-Please note we do not provide assured short hold tenancy accommodation and guest(s) have no entitlement to any security of tenure beyond the term of their (website hidden) unauthorised overnight guests.
+Please note we do not provide assured short hold tenancy accommodation and guest(s) have no entitlement to any security of tenure beyond the term of their (URL HIDDEN) unauthorised overnight guests.
 No smoking in the house, windows and doors to be secured each time you leave the property.

 •Only the person(s) specified on the booking confirmation are able to reside at booked accommodation.
 Occupancy must not exceed the maximum limit agreed in the confirmed booking.